UC Berkeley seeks students from all over the world to be a part of our amazing community.

-You are a prospective freshman applicant at Berkeley if you are currently in junior high school or in high school (with or without completed college work), or graduated high school and have taken no college courses.
+Freshman applicants are students who are currently in high school (with or without college coursework completed), or students who have graduated high school and have taken no college coursework.

 - Have a 3.0 GPA in A-G courses taken in the 10th and 11th grade years.
 (3.4 GPA for non-residents)

 - Take either the SAT reasoning exam or the ACT exam.

 *These minimum requirements follow the University of California (UC) minimum requirements.
 For more information on UC requirements, visit the UC Freshman admissions website (link is external).

 Since Berkeley is a competitive campus, satisfying the minimum requirements is often not enough to be competitive for selection.
 In addition to the basic admission requirements, the campus selects its freshman class through an assessment that includes a holistic review of your academic performance as measured primarily by:

 If you're applying for fall, be sure to complete these tests by December.
 SAT Subject Tests are no longer required.
 However, they are recommended for the College of Engineering and College of Chemistry: Math Level 2 and a science test (Biology E/M, Chemistry, or Physics) closely related to your intended major.
 Include the scores in your application.
 UC uses the highest scores from a single test administration.
 (Note: Our school code is 4833.)
 If you report your scores to one campus, they will be shared with every campus to which you've applied.